paulronla/Teochew-Pop-up-Dictionary/README.md

 line graph in the previous link, where the x-axis is time and the y-axis is pitch.
 Tones 4 and 8 have a shorter duration and sudden stops compared to the other tones.
 Also note that the tones will change under certain circumstances in a phenomenon known as Tone Sandhi.
-Generally speaking, tones will change when they're not the last character of a noun or an utterance.
+Generally speaking, all tones will change when they're not the last character of a noun or an utterance.
 The mapping is as follows for the Shantou variant: